MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 1. In the **Redirect URIs** section, update the reply URLs to match the site URL of your Azure deployment - for example, `https://java-spring-webapp-groups.azurewebsites.net/login/oauth2/code/`.

 > [!IMPORTANT]
-> If your app is using an *in-memory* storage, Azure App Services spins down your web site if it is inactive, and any records that your app was keeping are emptied.
-In addition, if you increase the instance count of your website, requests are distributed among the instances.
-Your apps records, therefore, aren't the same on each instance.
+> If your app is using an *in-memory* storage, Azure App Services spins down your web site if it's inactive, and any records that your app was keeping are emptied.
+Also, if you increase the instance count of your website, requests are distributed among the instances.
+Thus, your apps records aren't the same on each instance.

 ## More information